nthskyradiated/jenkins-sonarqube/terraform-ansible-ec2/README.md

 # Multiple EC2 Instances Deployment and Provisioning with Terraform & Ansible

 ## Overview
-This project automates the deployment of two EC2 instances on AWS, one running Jenkins and the other running SonarQube.
-Both instances are configured to use an S3 bucket for storage.
-Ansible is used for provisioning and configuration management.
+This project automates the deployment of two EC2 instances on AWS, one running Jenkins while the other running SonarQube, one RDS (Postgresql) instance.
+Both EC2 instances are configured to use an S3 bucket for storage.
+Ansible is used for provisioning and configuration management and Terraform for deployment.

 ## Requirements
 Ensure the following tools are installed on your system: